 The Environmental Engineering BS program is accredited by the Engineering Accreditation Commission of ABET .

-The curriculum is designed to meet several educational objectives.
-These program education objectives (PEOs) are broad statements that describe the expected accomplishments of graduates within a few years after graduation.
-Specific PEOs are that graduates will:
+The curriculum is designed to meet program education objectives (PEOs) that describe the expected accomplishments of graduates within a few years after graduation.
+Graduates from BS Environmental Engineering program will:

 - Serve ethically with recognition of the diverse needs of society and the profession,

 - Understand and advance the mission of their employer, and

 - Continue their professional development, including professional licensure, continuing education and/or graduate study.